kubeflow/fairing/README.md

 # Kubeflow Fairing

-Easily train machine learning (ML) models on Kubernetes clusters or Kubeflow, directly from Python code or a Jupyter Notebook.
+Easily package, deploy, and run your machine learning (ML) training jobs on Kubernetes, directly from Python code or a Jupyter notebook.

 ## Features

 Kubeflow Fairing provides functions to seemlessly train models remotely on Kubernetes clusters.

-- Build images in seconds (without Docker)
+- Build images in seconds, without Docker
-- Run training jobs on Kubernetes or Kubeflow without writing Dockerfiles or Kubernetes manifests
+- Run training jobs on Kubernetes or Kubeflow, without writing Dockerfiles or Kubernetes manifests

 ## Requirements